jiscdev/analytics-udd/README.md

-# Jisc Learning Analytics Unified Data Definitions v1.4.1
+# Jisc Learning Analytics Unified Data Definitions v1.5 (development branch for next major release)

-_Version 1.4.1 released 14 May 2019._
+_Version 1.5 is a development version, not yet released._

 ## Introduction
 The Unified Data Definitions (UDD) of the Jisc learning analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, and so on, as well as their characteristics.
 The data coded with this vocabulary is typically extracted from the student record system of a college or university.